 There has been a strong tend during the past few decades to incorporate technology into undergraduate differential equations courses.
 Since it is easy to insert computational cells inside an HTML version of the textbook with PreTeXt, there is now an opportunity to seemlessly embed technology into the textbook.
-Sage (sagemath.org), our technology of choice, is a free, open source, software system for advanced mathematics.
+Sage (sagemath.org), our technolgy of choice, is a free, open source, software system for advanced mathematics.
 Sage is ideal for assisting with a study of ordinary differential equations, since it cannot only be embedded as computational cells in a textbook, it can also be used on a computer, a local server, or on CoCalc (https://cocalc.com).
-The Sage code in The Ordinary Differential Equations Project has been tested for accuracy with the most recent version available at this time: Sage Version 7.6 (released 2017-03-25).
+The Sage code in The Ordinary Differential Equations Project has been tested for accuracy with the most recent version available at this time: Sage Version 8.7 (released 2019-03-23).

-There are additional exercises or projects at the ends of many of the chapters.
+There are additional exercises or projects at the end of many of the sections.
 Some of the projects may require a basic knowledge of programming.
 All of these exercises and projects are more substantial in nature and allow the exploration of new results and theory.

-Thomas W. Judson Stephen F. Austin State University Nacogdoches, Texas 2018
+Thomas W. Judson Stephen F. Austin State University Nacogdoches, Texas 2019